RooHTaylor/PHP-Course/Introduction to PHP and MySQL (handout).md

 ## PHP Files and Basic Syntax ##

-PHP files are parsed and executed in real-time on the server, so they’re formatted just like text files when they are written and stored.
+PHP files are parsed and executed in real-time on the server, so they're formatted just like text files when they are written and stored.
 PHP files can have several different extensions to support different conditions, but the best extension to use is `.php`.

-Don’t forget to use *delimiters* around your PHP code.
+Don't forget to use *delimiters* around your PHP code.
 Only code between the delimiters is executed.
 Anything outside the delimiters is treated as plain text and passed through untouched.

 Remember to end each instruction with a semicolon (`;`).
 Your script will not execute and throw errors if you forget one.

-Don’t forget to add comments in your code to help yourself and others.
+Don't forget to add comments in your code to help yourself and others.
 Comments are ways of explaining what each section of your code is doing.
 There are three styles of comments in PHP and you can use them all interchangeably.

 ## Function Syntax ##